-Walk 13 - A strenuous walk from Dent to Kirkby Lonsdale - 11 miles - 5 hours - By train and bus only - A fabulous walk over Middleton Fells starting from Dent Village and ascending Coombe Top, Calf Top, Castle Knott and Eskholme Pike before a walk across the fields from Barbon via Devil's Bridge to finish at Kirkby Lonsdale market place.
-Best attempted in good conditions using the Saturdays only 564A Dent bus and returning to Settle on the 581 service bus.
-Note the time constraints and it is necessary to reach Kirkby Lonsdale before 1655 Back to Dentdale
+Walk 13 - A strenuous walk from Dent to Kirkby Lonsdale - 11 miles - 5 hours - By train and bus only - A fabulous walk over Middleton Fells starting from Dent Village and ascending Combe Top, Calf Top, Castle Knott and Eskholme Pike before a walk across the fields from Barbon via Devil's Bridge to finish at Kirkby Lonsdale market place.
+Best attempted in good conditions using the Saturdays only S1 Dent bus and returning to Settle on the 581 service bus.
+Note the time constraints on this and the bus departure time from Kirkby Stephen if this walk is to be attempted.
+Back to Dentdale

-Catch the 1020 bus from Dent station [Saturdays only] to the village.
-From the bus stop walk away from the village for 100m and turn left into High Lanings campsite.
+Catch the bus from Dent station [Saturdays only] to the village.
+From the bus stop walk away from the village towards Sedbergh for 100m and turn left into High Lanings campsite.
 Turn right immediately before a barn and over a stile.
 Proceed diagonally up the hill towards Mill Beck Farm.
 Passing between the buildings head for a gate.
 Immediately through the gate bear diagonally left uphill through a succession of 5 fields [look carefully for the stiles].
 The path eventually crosses a stile into a wooded ravine.
 Down to the bottom of the ravine cross the stone bridge and retrace steps of the other side climbing around the bank to get to High House.
 The path passes to the right of the farm buildings and then joins the farm track for the next 1/4 mile or so.

-Turn right along the main road.
-After 1/4 mile at the golf course turn left along Laitha Lane, a bridleway.
+Turn left along the main road.
+After 1/4 mile at the golf course turn left along Laitha Lane, an enclosed bridleway.
 After a short while take the right hand fork.
 At the caravan park turn right passing between the caravans and in front of the shop.
 The path drops down a grassy hillside between the static homes to a gate and thence onto a minor road.
 Cross the main Sedbergh Road and over Devils Bridge a popular beauty spot.
 Shortly over the far side of the bridge there is a footpath into the town centre emerging at the market square.

-This page was last updated on 01-May-2016
+This page was last updated on 14-Jan-2018

 © John Carey 2010